zhaoyul/aposd-vs-clean-code/README.md

 Bottom line: there are no interfaces internal to a method, and when you split a method you are introducing interfaces that did not exist previously.

+>>>UB: More for the zoom call.
+On p.
+21 you describe "abstraction" (correctly in my view).
+And you make the point that "abstractions make it easier to think about and manipulate complex things."
+You go on to describe abstraction from the point of view of modules that have interfaces that hide unimportant details.
+The interface of a module is composed of a set of methods.
+From the outside looking in there are relatively few methods (if the module is deep).
+From the inside, however, the interface of the module is composed of the union of the public and private methods.
+This implies that a module has an external and an internal interface.
+This is good because the internal interfaces make it "eaiser to think about and manipulate" the complexities within our module.
+If we have a method that can be split apart into N parts, then those N parts can become part of the internal interface of the module, thus reducing the method to use N internal abstractions that "make it easier to think about and manipulate" the internal complexities of the module.

 **UB:**